Towns & Beaches of the Riviera Nayarit Mexico

 - Riviera Nayarit enjoys a tropical climate with average 80 degree temperatures making exploration by foot pleasurable.

-- Spanish and English are the two most common languages so comunication should be a breeze.
+- Spanish and English are the two most common languages so communication should be a breeze.

-Riviera Nayarit provides you with twenty three great places places to discover on your own. each of these coastal pueblos or beach resorts offers a unique experience.
-Visiting and exploring a conbination of these is what really makes your trip sensational.
-Below is a listing of these areas with a short descripcion:
+Riviera Nayarit provides you with twenty three great places to discover on your own.
+Each of these coastal pueblos or beach resorts offers a unique experience.
+Visiting and exploring a combination of these is what really makes your trip sensational.
+Below is a listing of these areas with a short description:

 Nuevo Vallarta & Flamingos: Family Fun beaches, first class hotels and golf